carlalbc/BIO634_2018/PartI_FastQC.md

 Let's get started!

-a) Download the raw reads in the database: **SRA** (Sequence read archive - NCBI, USA) or **ENA** (European nucleotide Archive).
+## a) Downloading raw sequencing reads from a database.

+There are two main databases, the **Sequence Read Archive** (SRA, US based) and the **European nucleotide archive**(ENA, EU based).

-The raw reads will be downloaded from ENA: Project accession name [PRJNA380528](https://www.ebi.ac.uk/ena/data/view/PRJNA380528).
-To do so, do follow the next steps:
+Today we will download the raw reads from the ENA.
+The project accession name is [PRJNA380528](https://www.ebi.ac.uk/ena/data/view/PRJNA380528).
+Please, follow the next steps before downloading the reads:

-1. Create the following directories and go to the main (remember is good to keep things tidy!):
+1. Create the following directories and go to the main directory (remember it's good to keep things tidy!):

 ```
 mkdir fastq                  (creates a folder called fastq)